dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 ```
 ![top_words](https://dgarmat.github.io/images/sent_mail01.png "top_words")

-Can see some unsurprising name related common terms, as well as "lol" and "hey".
+Can see some unsurprising name related common terms as well as "lol" and "hey".
 But surprisingly "time", "meeting", "week", and "people" also show up a lot.
 Wonder if those are unusual.
 (Would need another sent mail corpus to compare.)

 What are my top joy words in email?